upn3xt/chrono/journal/JOURNAL.md

 ## Bruh I'm bored and confused

 It's so incredible that even people that develop the code can have a hard time while reading and understanding the code they wrote themselves!
 It's priceless and that's my case!
 Anyway, just making a restore point so I don't lose progress in this new code generator.

+## Feels like a step back

+Since I've been reworking on the code generator it really seems like a step back.
+Not a good one tho, feels like this is taking longer than it should and procrastinating just makes it worse.
+I want to understand my code.
+The previous walker was dangerous and poorly written but it worked.
+I don't want to make that mistake but iteration at this rate just seems worse on paper.
+On the other hand, scope resolution works better than ever.
+Since those are variables that live in the context(block) or are global, passing a map and look for it is just nice.
+This resolution is one of the few things I'm proud of in this sense.
+And man parameters suck.
+These are the only reason I'm not moving forward.
+There's still other types to work with such as string, chars and booleans and yet just integers are causing a lot of pain.
+Maybe in the future, before actually making the language written in itself, I make a better and more documented backend for language creation.
+It could be llvm based or written intirely from scratch(this is such a bad idea) and it would just be quick.
+The only real work in a language in 2025 should be STL's, Frameworks and Comptime checks.
+ANYWAY, the new codegen is just starting to work but there's still errors and parameters to work on.